ShaoniMukherjee/ShaoniMukherjee/README.md

 <h1 align="center">Hi 👋, I'm Shaoni Mukherjee</h1>
 <h3 align="center">A passionate data driven professional with 2+years of hands on experience in Data Science, Machine Learning.</h3>
+A student and a self-paced learner who loves to do research and learn new things every day.
+Committed to successful project rollouts with the ability to work with all types of personalities.
+Proud team player.
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/2646423/screenshots/5507196/computer.gif">

 - 🔭 I’m currently working on [Creating end to end projects on Data Science to build my portfolio](https://github.com/ShaoniMukherjee/Live_Project)